Cost of Believing Words Over Evidence

 We offer ourselves the same reassurances we’ve learned to distrust.

-And every time we don’t follow through, we teach ourselves something:
+And each time we don’t follow through, we teach ourselves something:

 That our own word cannot be trusted.